-Background: When I started drinking kava 16 years ago, the availability was very limited in the US and I was regularly confused on how buying the same exact product would produce different effects from one order to another.
-I loved the kava when it was good and I was convinced there had to be factors influencing kava quality I didn’t yet understand to get good consistent effects each time.
-I was determined to learn as much as I could which eventually led me going straight to the source, my first trip to Fiji in 2011.
+Background: When I started drinking kava 16 years ago, the availability was very limited in the US, and I was often confused by the fact that buying the same exact product would produce different effects from one order to another.
+I loved the kava when it was good and I was convinced there had to be factors influencing kava quality that I didn’t yet understand, which could help me get those good effects each time.
+I was determined to learn as much as I could which eventually led me to go straight to the source, my first trip to Fiji in 2011.

 As soon as I hit the ground and started asking around, I realized this was going to be more complicated than initially imagined.
 Kava was widely known across the South Pacific Islands and it seemed everyone I asked about kava had a friend or cousin growing it.
-Even the taxi driver who picked me up from the airport had kava plants growing and they all had the same response “It’s the best kava available”.
+Even the taxi driver who picked me up from the airport had kava plants growing, and they all had the same response: “It’s the best kava available”.
 It turned out many of these people had a small kava patch in their backyard or 5-10 plants among other crops they grew.
-I decided it was time to try and find bigger farms as well as get a little technical on kava quality.
+I decided it was time to try to find bigger farms, as well as to get a little technical on kava quality.

 Interestingly, the results also showed that the kava coming from small farms, that I’d talked to and been able to directly convey my wishes for the freshest, cleanest, root & stump only kava product, as opposed to the kava from wholesale distributors, tested great.
 This was another important finding and one that was to influence how I source kava going forward.

 Since Kava doesn’t reproduce naturally, each plant has to be specifically cultivated from nodes on the stalk.
 These can be put directly in the ground or more common now, started in a nursery until they are healthy enough to be left on their own.